-As Mountain Lion Foundation's Conservation Specialist, Korinna helps to mitigate human-wildlife conflicts throughout the state of California, partnering with state and federal agencies to reduce the number of mountain lions killed on depredation permits.
-Throughout the years Korinna has worked on a variety of wildlife projects that include species such as black bears, mountain lions, porcupines, river otters, and Roosevelt elk.
-She is currently leading our mountain lion human dimensions survey in Southern California.
+As Mountain Lion Foundation's Conservation Specialist, Korinna spearheads the Foundation's conservation programs which aim to end trophy hunting across the West and reduce the number of mountain lions killed as a result of depredation, poisons, traffic, poaching, and habitat loss.
+Korinna has innovated our Human-Wildlife Conflict Tracking System, Depredation Prevention & Response Toolkit, and brings fresh perspectives to the Foundation's programs framework.
 She is a passionate science communicator and a frequent speaker at community events, professional conferences, and manages Mountain Lion Foundation's television and visual media requests.
 Korinna has been employed with the Mountain Lion Foundation since 2016.

 Membership Liaison Julie Wolfenden joins the Mountain Lion Foundation with an impressive background in organizational administration.
 When she is not assisting our wonderful members with their needs, she is enjoying her family and Papillion mix dog Bella.
 Notable accomplishments are; a career as a former ballerina with the Sacramento Ballet, a bachelor's degree in Organizational Communications, and the distinction of LEED AP.